When said sarcastically, it's telegraphing a disaster. When said more seriously, it's an open invitation for the world

-- This almost gets into Idiot Hero territory, since the crazed backlash against New Coke put Coke Classic back on top of the sales charts.
+- The crazed backlash against New Coke put Coke Classic back on top of the sales charts.
 Some people think that was their plan all along.
-Another, less rouletty theory is that they did this to switch from sugar to far cheaper high fructose corn syrup; a change they retained, and still do, with Coca Cola Classic. note
+Another, less roulette-y theory is that they did this to switch from sugar to far cheaper high fructose corn syrup; a change they retained, and still do, with Coca Cola Classic. note

 - In 2011, Coca-Cola's did it again: Let's release a holiday version of Coke Classic in white cans (the color of Diet Coke cans) and hope nobody gets confused.
 It didn't go over well, and Coca-Cola has since released the holiday version in red.

 - In a perhaps slightly more subdued example, Coke switched from an easy-to-grip ridged cap to one that is themed as a bottle cap, but completely smooth.
 Cute, but wrong.
 They have since adopted some sort of hybrid.